myrmex-org/myrmex/manual/creating-plugins.md

+# Creating plugins

 ## Plugin definition

 The Myrmex core is the node module `@myrmex/core`.
 It exports an object (referred as the *Myrmex instance*) that is based on [Pebo](https://github.com/AlexisNo/pebo#readme) that is a kind of event emitter.

 Myrmex plugins use the *Myrmex instance* to interact with each other.
-A Myrmex plugin can be published on npm to be used by anyone, or it can be a project specific plugin in the folder `plugins/my-plugin-identifier` of the project.
+A Myrmex plugin can be published on npm to be used by anyone, or it can be a project specific plugin.

 Myrmex plugins can make use of the following functionalities: